Regardless of size, offering, or sector, businesses have a duty to behave in an environmentally responsible way.

 Think before you print

-The most practical way to reduce packaging waste is to avoid producing the waste in the first place.
+The most practical way to reduce waste is to avoid producing the waste in the first place.
 How many times have you over-ordered on things like business cards or brochures?
 You probably didn’t need 10,000 anyway, right?

 Yes, paper is one of the most easily recyclable materials available, but that doesn’t give us free reign to act irresponsibly with.